-Accepted applicants to the festival will receive professional performances of their chamber or orchestral works by internationally renowned contemporary Brazilian performers.
+Accepted applicants to the festival will receive professional performances of their chamber or orchestral works by renowned Brazilian and international performers.

-Additionally, composers will receive professional studio recordings of their chamber pieces as well as critique and master classes with our visiting guest honorariums.
+Additionally, composers will receive recordings of their chamber pieces as well as critique and master classes with our visiting guest honorariums.

 Composers will be provided housing throughout the duration of the festival along with exclusive tours of the City of São Paulo.

 ABOUT SÃO PAULO

 São Paulo is Brazil's vibrant cultural and financial center.
 The city has a rich architecture ranging from colonial buildings of the 1500's through the 21st century.
 With a population comparable to New York or Tokyo, São Paulo is the hub of the arts in South America, and its rigorous contemporary musical scene features the most important performers, composers, conductors, and pedagogues.
 São Paulo also is home to the most important Latin-American orchestra, OSESP.

 WHO SHOULD ATTEND?

 The São Paulo Contemporary Composers Festival is envisioned for composers in the field of 21st century art music.
 This includes individuals who aspire to continue the tradition and evolution of contemporary Western music practices.